You already have a phone policy. It's just not working.

 Customization options

-Staff control when phones are unlocked - quickily and consistently.
+Staff control when phones are unlocked - quickiy and consistently.

 How schools get started with screenfree